PrEP (Pre-exposure Prophylaxis)

 Does PrEP interact with other drugs or alcohol?

 Before we can prescribe you PrEP, we'll ask you about any medicines you're currently taking or have recently stopped taking.
-This is because taking PrEP at the same time as certain medicines may reduce the protection PrEP provides from HIV.
+This is because taking PrEP at the same time as certain medicines may reduce the protection PrEP provides from HIV, or increase the risk of kidney damage.

-Some medicines that may reduce PrEP protection are:
+Some medicines that may reduce PrEP protection or increase the risk of kidney problems are:

 Find out more about drugs that could interact with PrEP.